 Are energy prices putting your business under pressure?

-A recent survey by Utilita Energy, an independent UK energy supplier, found that over half of micro-businesses (56%) believe rising energy costs are threatening their future, and almost half (45%) feel penalised by energy suppliers who ask for large up-front payments.
+A survey by Utilita Energy, an independent UK energy supplier, found that over half of micro-businesses (56%) believe rising energy costs are threatening their future, and almost half (45%) feel penalised by energy suppliers who ask for large up-front payments.

 The survey, which questioned 502 micro-businesses, including cafes, pubs, restaurants, hairdressers, convenience stores and other retail outlets, also found just under a third (31%) have been put on a high tariff as they’re considered to be a credit risk, while around a fifth (21%) have been turned down by energy suppliers.